shollercoaster/Axiom-Research/SIGs/Introduction to Philosophy.md

 	- Body = physical, concrete and observable entity
 	- Yet Descartes: body is controlled by mind hence they interact
 		- But how?
 Psychophysical parallelism: in sync so delusion of interaction, yet they are only parallely functional (synced clocks)
+	-
+# Philosophy of Consciousness
+- Descartes' Mind Body Problem
+- Emotions and feelings = ripples on lake of soul
+# Political Philosophy